amenning/Design_Patterns_GOF_In_Ruby/Creational_Patterns/object_creational/abstract_factory_pattern/README.md

   * When a family of related product objects is designed to be used together, and you need to enforce this constraint
   * When you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations

-* Run the following ruby code to see the example abstract factories
+* Run the following ruby code to see the example pattern
 * ruby maze_game.rb